blindsidenetworks/scalelite/docs/api-README.md

   "server": {
-    "url": String,                 # Required: URL of the BigBlueButton server "secret": String,              # Required: Secret key of the BigBlueButton server "load_multiplier": Float       # Optional: A non-zero number, defaults to 1.0 if not provided or zero }
+    "url": String,                 # Required: URL of the BigBlueButton server "secret": String,              # Required: Secret key of the BigBlueButton server "load_multiplier": Float,      # Optional: A non-zero number, defaults to 1.0 if not provided or zero "tag": String                  # Optional: A special-purpose tag for the server (empty string to not set it) }
 }
 ```